HF Radio

 Icon-PEP provides a control function, which allows an operator to enable or disable Icon-PEP.
 This may be useful in poor HF conditions, where it is desired to give priority to non-IP applications.

 Because IP Client switches any IP packet, it is possible to run any IP application over HF using Icon-PEP.
-In practice the constrained bandwidth and high latency of an HF link is going to limit the choice of applications that can usefully be used.
+In practice, the constrained bandwidth and high latency of an HF link are going to limit the choice of applications that can be operated usefully.
+It will generally perform poorly for applications performing bulk transfer.
+IP Client is appropriate for low-volume applications such as DNS lookup.

-Icon-PEP will ensure that TCP efficiently uses the HF network.
+Many IP applications use TCP, and many of those are based on HTTP (the Web protocol) running over TCP.
+HF-PEP, as implemented by Icon-PEP, will ensure that TCP efficiently uses the HF network.
 This will often lead to delays.
-Applications with high volumes of data, lots of handshaking and short application timeouts will not work well over HF, even with Icon-PEP.
+Applications with high volumes of data, lots of handshaking, and short application timeouts will not work well over HF, even with Icon-PEP.
 However, there is a large class of TCP applications that it is anticipated can be usefully deployed using Icon-PEP.

 Ready to request an Evaluation?